-The release of this publication will be the first in a series by us following a public consultation by NHS Digital.
+The release of this publication is the first in a series by us following a public consultation by NHS Digital.

 In line with principle Q2.5: Sound methods, within the Code of Practice for Statistics, we want to be transparent.

-We’re moving to a single database as the source of all drug data we report on.
-This will align our data with the NHS Dictionary of Medicines of Devices (dm+d).
-It’ll also make our data products easier to use.
+We previously told you about the NHSBSA moving to a single database as the source of all drug data we report on.
+This was to:

-This will make our drug information more accurate.
-It’ll also allow for better direct comparisons and linking with other sources of drug data.
+- allow for better direct comparisons and linking with other sources of drug data

-To help with this transition, and allow you to view a consistent trend over time as far back as we can, we’ll reproduce and release the data in this publication from 2014 to 2018 in the new format alongside the 2019 publication.
+To help with this transition, and let you view a consistent trend over time as far back as we can, we've reproduced and released the presentation data in this publication from 2014 to 2019 with this release.